pulumi/docs/content/blog/deploying-netlify-cms-on-aws/index.md

 ![Github Secrets Settings](./github-secrets.jpg)

 `PULUMI_STACK` is the Pulumi stack name that we are using.
-`PULUMI_ACCESS_TOKEN` is required for the automatic process and can be generated by clicking the blue button "New Access Token" on the Settings of [Pulumi console](https://app.pulumi.com).
+`PULUMI_ACCESS_TOKEN` is required for the automatic process and can be generated by clicking the blue button "New Access Token" on the [Pulumi console's](https://app.pulumi.com) Settings.

 ![Pulumi Tokens](./pulumi-token.jpg)